Imelda Marcos: Actions preceding martial law

 In Ferdinand's diary preceding May, he wrote that he and Imelda were planning to wager all their power and wealth "on a single throw of the dice of fate for the sake of the people and the Republic".

 On the eve of September 5, 1972, tourism minister Manuel Elizalde called each member of Manila's foreign press corps to a party.
 Imelda arrived at the party, allegedly rambling about democracy and how only the Americans could afford it.
-On that same day, Martial Law was announced.
+18 days later, Martial Law was announced.
 Ferdinand stated the purpose of the Martial Law was to create a "New Society" with reformed institutions, no inequalities, corruption, or crime.
 Imelda called it "martial law with a smile".
 Days after the announcement, a warrant of arrest was issued for Amelita Cruz, author of the "you-know-who" columns on Imelda.
 Cruz was told that the orders "came directly from the music room", Imelda's palace study.

 Martial law (1972–1981)

 During this time period, she orchestrated public events using national funds to bolster her and her husband's image.
 She secured the Miss Universe 1974 pageant in Manila, which required the construction of the Folk Arts Theater in less than three months.
 She organized the Kasaysayan ng Lahi, a festival showcasing Philippine history.
 She also initiated social programs, such as the Green Revolution, which was intended to address hunger by encouraging the people to plant produce in household gardens, and created a national family-planning program.

 In 1972, she took control of the distribution of a bread ration called Nutribun, which actually came from the United States Agency for International Development (USAID).

+Stabbing attack

-An assassination attempt against Imelda Marcos occurred on December 7, 1972, when an assailant tried to stab her with a bolo knife but was shot by the police.The motive appeared to have been her role in her husband's presidency but human rights dissidents believed it was staged by the government.
+An assassination attempt against Imelda Marcos occurred on December 7, 1972, when an assailant named Carlito Dimahilig tried to stab her on live television with a bolo knife in Nayong Pilipino but was shot by the police.
+Congressman Jose Aspiras and Linda Amor Robles were also injured in trying to subdue the attacker.

+The motive appeared to have been her role in her husband's presidency, but human rights dissidents believed it was staged by the government.

+Marcos was immediately flown by helicopter to the Makati Medical Center, with her husband immediately driving to the hospital upon hearing the news while playing golf at Malacañang Park's Pangarap golf course.